Brampton Assembly: Chrysler - Stellantis

 This facility was acquired (along with the rest of AMC) by Chrysler in August 1987.
 The factory was ranked top in Chrysler's 1988 quality audit of cars produced in each of the automaker's plants.

 Production of the Chrysler LH platform cars began in June 1992 and continued with the updated LH cars in 1997.
 Production switched to the rear-wheel drive Chrysler LX platform cars in January 2004.
 The retooling for the LX platform was described as "a low-budget effort", as Chrysler was experiencing some hardships at the time.
 Robots in the body shop were hand-me-downs from other plants.
-The paint shop was said to be the oldest FiatChrysler had in North America at that time.
+The paint shop was described to be the oldest FiatChrysler had in North America at that time.

 The attached "Brampton Satellite Stamping", which opened in 1991, was built for the launch of the Chrysler LH platform.
-At that time, Brampton Assembly operated with three shifts of production.
-It is the city of Brampton's largest employer, with over 4,200 people working there.
+At that time, Brampton Assembly operated with three production shifts.
+The facility became the city of Brampton's largest employer in 1991.

-On 19 July 2007, Chrysler Group announced an investment of US$1.2 billion in the Brampton plant for upgrades to the Chrysler 300 series, Dodge Magnum, and Dodge Charger, as well as a $500 million manufacturing investment to prepare for European-market LX platform product loading.
+On 19 July 2007, Chrysler Group announced an investment of US$1.2 billion in the Brampton plant for upgrades to produce the Chrysler 300 series, Dodge Magnum, and Dodge Charger, as well as a $500 million manufacturing investment to prepare for European-market LX platform product loading.

 On 16 August 2007, the one-millionth LX rear-wheel-drive vehicle platform rolled-off Brampton Assembly's production line.

 On 1 November 2007, Chrysler announced that it was ending the third shift in Brampton, with the loss of 1,000 direct jobs, and declared that production of the Dodge Magnum in Brampton would end in early 2008.

-On 1 May 2009, both the Brampton Assembly and Windsor Assembly plants were shut down as a result of Chrysler's bankruptcy protection filing on 30 April 2009, in the United States, affecting about 2,700 employees at the Brampton Assembly and 4,400 at the Windsor Assembly.
-A Chrysler parts plant in Etobicoke, Toronto operated until 10 May 2009, when it was closed down for 30 to 60 days, affecting 300 employees, while the company through restructuring under court-ordered creditor protection.
+On 1 May 2009, both the Brampton Assembly and Windsor Assembly plants were shut down as a result of Chrysler's bankruptcy protection filing in the United States on 30 April 2009, affecting about 2,700 employees at the Brampton Assembly and 4,400 at the Windsor Assembly.
+A Chrysler parts plant in Etobicoke, Toronto operated until 10 May 2009, when it was closed down for 30 to 60 days, affecting 300 employees, while the company went through restructuring under court-ordered creditor protection.

 After the reorganization, Chrysler announced the launch of new models of the 300 and Charger to be produced in the Brampton assembly plant, beginning in 2010.

 The factory began production of the redesigned 2011 Chrysler 300 in January 2011.
 At this time, total employment was 2,871 (2,733 hourly; 138 salaried), working two shifts.

 In 2012, employees at the Chrysler factories in Windsor and Brampton, Ontario ratified the CAW's labor agreement by an overwhelming majority, without any information from the automaker about plans for new products or investment at either plant.
 As of December 2012, the Brampton Assembly Plant was the single largest employer in Canada's 11th largest city.